whw19950510/CS537-OS/Project5/Project5-1/README.md

 notice:each inode with T_FILE points to some block in datablock;each inode with T_DIR points has addr/indirect addr field, indirect address points to a datablock, which is full of address,this address again points to a dirent entry in the datablock, which is part of the datablock, thus we need to scan the datablock again to find each entry's content.

 for rule#10,notice that should exclude the 1st unused inode.

+#extra3
+In order to repair the file image which has No.10th error, need to find the inode number of lost_found directory first, then compare and find all inconsistency lost inode.
+Finally, put them into entry of the directory dirent.
+Notice that:need mmap() MAP_SHARED because this specifies that writes to the region will be written back to the file.
+Changes made will be shared immediately with other processes mmaping the same file.
+Note that actual writing may take place at any time.
+You need to use  msync, described below, if it is important that other processes using conventional I/O get a consistent view of the file.
+多进程的共享，因此需要msync(void*,size,MSYNC/MASYNC)立即同步写入内容.